Vic Park Tunnel, New Zealand

 Contractors

-The consortium led by Fletcher Construction includes Beca Engineering, Palmerston North headquartered Higgins Contractor and Australian consultancy Parsons Brinckerhoff.
+The consortium led by Fletcher Construction included Beca Engineering, Palmerston North headquartered Higgins Contractor and Australian consultancy Parsons Brinckerhoff.

 Project